The Museum is open daily from 10 a.m. to 5 p.m.

 These approval processes also apply to Image Reproduction Services requests.

-We appreciate your understanding as we undertake this final push toward improved digital stewardship and CalNAGPRA compliance and are happy to answer any questions you may have about these efforts.
+We appreciate your understanding as we work to improve our stewardship and access practices, and are happy to answer any questions you may have about these efforts.
 Please contact culturalresources@museumofus.org for further inquiry.

 Persons interested in using images of cultural resources must first obtain permission from the affected Indigenous community per the Access to Cultural Resources policy.
 Images of cultural resources may be made available upon request after permissions are secured with all applicable licensing and use fees that may apply.